SidoShiro/trasher/README.md

 The trasher is very compact and small, it saved me time and ensure leak free programs in C.

+# How to use trasher

+* Copy trasher directory into your directory
+* Make the library from with the provided Makefile

 # Logic

 These files are a merged of my different implementations of trasher.